Search

 The Text

 The text contains more material than can be covered in CS 110.
 This course covers most of chapters 1 - 8, with other topics added by the instructor.
-Many of the textbook topics omitted in this course are covered in CS 111, so that this text is a useful reference book to keep for that course.
+Many of the textbook topics omitted in this course are covered in CS 111, so that this text is useful to keep for that course.

 Core Goals